what is an ecosystem engineer?

 Trees are autogenic engineers because instead of changing their surroundings, they change themselves.
 As they mature, their trunks and branches grow.
 They create habitats for birds, insects, squirrels and other animals.

 what are keystone species?

 A keystone species is an organism that is critical to the survival of others in the ecosystem.
 Remove it and the ecosystem can collapse.
 Every ecosystem contains keystone species.

 Wolves are a prime example of what goes wrong when a keystone species is taken out of the picture.
 Removing wolves from Yellowstone National Park in the United States led to an overabundance of deer.
 The deer overgrazed the land and consumed plants like aspen.
 Fewer aspen forced birds and beavers to move to other habitats.

 In a marine ecosystem, seals are keystone species, but their impact is complex.
-As top predators, it’s tempting to think that the removal of seals via culling could help to boost commercially important prey species.
-In reality, a reduction in seals could cause mid-level predators like squid to flourish and decimate those commercially important molluscs, crustaceans, and fish.
+As top predators, it’s tempting to think that removal of seals via culling could help to boost commercially important prey species.
+In reality a reduction in seals could cause mid-level predators like squid to flourish and decimate those commercially important mollusks, crustaceans, and fish.

 donate nowIFAW affiliates are registered as tax-exempt nonprofit organizations in several countries.
 Depending on where you reside, your donation may qualify for a tax deduction or benefit.
 See the pull-down menu at the bottom right of this page to see how IFAW operates in your country.

 our work can’t get done without you. please give what you can to help animals thrive.